Graduate Opportunities

 • Maintain availability to team and residents, including posted office hours in the residential community.

-• Provide comprehensive leadership and support for a community of 230-700 students.
+• Provide comprehensive leadership and support for their own residential community of 230-700 students.
 Immersed in the student community, the GRD acts as a resource and point of contact for students, monitoring and supporting their holistic academic, social, and personal development.
+The GRD does not supervise Resident Assistants, but is tasked to meet with residents if any issues arise and/or concerns need to be addressed, as well as utilize an engagement tracking tool.

-• Assist with planning, presenting, and implementing departmental paraprofessional training of Resident Assistants, including Fall Training, Spring Training, In-services, and other trainings as determined by the Resident Assistant Selection and Development team.
+• Assist with planning, presenting, and implementing departmental paraprofessional training of Resident Assistants, including Fall Training, Spring Training, In-services, and other training sessions as determined by the Resident Assistant Selection and Development team.

 • Support and participate in the Residence Life recruitment and selection processes for professional, graduate, and undergraduate team members.

-• Participate in Residence Life and Experience Meetings.
+• Participate in Residence Life and Residential Experience Meetings.

-• Serve on at least one departmental committee, with the option to serve on more based on team needs and GRD interests.
+• Serve on at least one departmental project team, with the option to serve on more based on team needs and GRD interests.

-• Assist the Assistant Director with Residence Life administrative processes, including but not limited to, residential community budget management, and program tracking, purchasing, and support for RAs.
+• Assist the Assistant Director with Residence Life administrative processes, including but not limited to: residential community budget management, and program tracking and purchasing.

-• Assist the Assistant Director with Facilities and University Housing administrative processes, including but not limited to, room assignments, hall opening and closings, health and safety inspections, and room changes.
+• Assist the Assistant Director with Facilities and University Housing administrative processes, including but not limited to: room assignments, hall opening and closings, health and safety inspections, and room changes.
+GRDs may also work with housekeeping staff and housing providers such as COCM to ensure work orders, custodial requests, and emergency maintenance issues are addressed.

 • Maintain availability to team and residents, including posted office hours in the residential community.

-• ARCDs and GRDs must be enrolled in graduate courses as a part-time/full-time degree-seeking student.
+• ARCDs and GRDs must be enrolled in graduate courses as a part-time/full-time degree-seeking student, at either CWRU or a neighboring institution.

 • ARCDs and GRDs must be available to work 20 hours per week, with at least 10 hours of availability between 9am-5pm Monday through Friday